openstack/ironic/doc/source/user/deploy.rst

      If your operating system is running in FIPS 140-2 mode, MD5 will not be available, and you **must** use SHA256 or another modern algorithm.

-  Starting with the Stein release of ironic-python-agent can also be a URL to a checksums file, e.g. one generated with:
+  The checksum can also be a URL to a checksums file, e.g. one generated with:

   .. code-block:: console